Deqa2020/port-scanner/README.md

 This tool is intended for educational and authorized security testing only.

-Scanning systems without permission is illegal and unethical.
+Unauthorized scanning of systems or networks is illegal and unethical.

 ---

 ## 🛠️ Technical Stack

 - Python 3.x
 - socket (standard library)
 - datetime module

 ---